Kentucky FHA Loan Requirements For Loan Approval.

 Fax: (502) 327-9119

-• Short Sale: 3 years from the title transfer date
+• Short Sale: 3-year waiting period from the title transfer date.

-• Bankruptcy Chapter 7: 2 years from the discharge date.
-If a property is surrendered in chapter 7 bankruptcy, it is considered to be possible foreclosure which could increase waiting time
+• Chapter 7 Bankruptcy: 2-year waiting period from the discharge date.
+Note: If a property was surrendered in the Chapter 7 bankruptcy, it may be treated as a foreclosure, which could extend the waiting period.

-• Bankruptcy Chapter 13: 1 year wait with a scheduled payment plan on liabilities factored into debt-to-income ratio and bankruptcy court approval for mortgage process or 2 years from discharge date
+• Chapter 13 Bankruptcy: 1-year wait with a scheduled payment plan, provided the liabilities are factored into your debt-to-income ratio and bankruptcy court approval is obtained — OR 2 years from the discharge date.

 Joel Lobb